yusitnikov/puzzletv/docs/Puzzle rendering.md

 and render only graphics related to this specific region.
 See [`Jss`](../src/sudokuTypes/jss/constraints/Jss.tsx) for usage example.

-The `FieldRegionsWithSameCoordsTransformation` component applies two coordinate transformations to the contents:
+The `GridRegionsWithSameCoordsTransformation` component applies two coordinate transformations to the contents:

 1. First, it applies the transformation defined by the `transformCoords()` method, so that the coordinates' base would be moved to the top-left corner of the transformed region.